 When the temperatures start dropping and the first cold autumn days arrive, you'll probably put away your summery clothes and start thinking about how you'll survive the months ahead.
 Jeans can keep you warm in the winter, but not every pair is up to the task of protecting you from the cold, so dress smart to survive until the sun returns and you can reach for your sandals again.
+Here are our favorite warm jeans for winter.

 Clothes that fit close to the body trap heat and help keep you toasty.
 This goes for skinny jeans as well, but if yours are made from ultra-thin denim, they might not do a great job.
 Look for some made from thicker denim if staying warm is your top priority.
 You can also try wearing nylons under your skinnies, too.
 For even more coverage, skip the sneakers and ankle boots for a leather pair that reach to your knees – they'll look as good as they feel.